aleksandarMilev/soldier-track/README.md

 # SoldierTrack

+## Overview

+**SoldierTrack** is a fitness management platform tailored for athletes to track progress, optimize training, and manage nutrition.
+It offers:

+- **Membership Management**: Join workout halls with fixed-start memberships.
+- **1RM Calculator & Achievements**: Calculate your one-rep max for major lifts and track progress.
+- **Food Diary**: Log meals using a detailed food database or custom entries with full macro breakdowns.

-## Project Description
+## Feature Limits

-SoldierTrack is a comprehensive platform designed to help athletes manage their daily routines and achieve their fitness goals effectively.
-The platform offers several key features:

-- **Membership Management**: Users can create and manage memberships to join workouts organized in a dedicated workout hall.
-    - The membership should start from today, and the user cannot modify it.
+- Memberships must start on the current day and cannot be modified.

-- **1RM Calculator & Achievements Tracking**: Users can calculate their one-rep max (1RM) and monitor their progress in the Achievements section.
-The calculator supports all major exercises from weightlifting, powerlifting, and more.
-Users also have the option to create, update, and delete custom exercises.
-    - The user cannot create more than 50 custom exercises.
+- Users can create up to **50 custom exercises**.

-- **Food Diary & Nutrition Tracking**: Users can track their calorie and macronutrient intake through the Food Diary section.
-The platform allows users to maintain daily diaries where they log meals (breakfast, lunch, dinner, and snacks) by selecting from a vast food database.
-Each food entry includes detailed nutritional information, such as total calories, protein, carbohydrates, and fats per 100 grams.
-Users can also create, update, and delete their own custom food entries.
-    - The user cannot create more than 50 custom foods.
+- Users can create up to **50 custom food entries**.
+- Diary entries cannot be:
-    - The user cannot start a diary entry that is older than one month ago or more than one month in the future.
+  - Older than 1 month ago
+  - More than 1 month in the future

 ## Technologies Used

 This project is built using the following technologies and tools: